oren/aws-solution-architect-associate/well-architected-framework.md

-# Summary of Well-Architected Framework
+# Summary of AWS Well-Architected Framework
 * PDF, Jun 2018

 ## Table of Contents